ph1losof/ecolog.nvim/README.md

 }
 ```

-When `shelter_on_leave` is enabled (default when using boolean configuration), the shelter mode will automatically re-enable itself when you leave an environment file buffer, even if you manually disabled it.
+When `shelter_on_leave` is enabled (default when using boolean configuration), the shelter mode will automatically re-enable itself when you leave an environment file buffer.
 This provides an extra layer of security by ensuring sensitive data is always masked when not actively being viewed.

 ### Available Commands